Mohawk people: Mohawk ironworkers in New York

 Mohawks came from Kahnawake and other reserves to work in the construction industry in New York City in the early through the mid-20th century.
 They had also worked in construction in Quebec.
 The men were ironworkers who helped build bridges and skyscrapers, and who were called skywalkers because of their seeming fearlessness.
 They worked from the 1930s to the 1970s on special labor contracts as specialists and participated in building the Empire State Building.
 The construction companies found that the Mohawk ironworkers did not fear heights or dangerous conditions.
 Their contracts offered lower than average wages to the First Nations people and limited labor union membership.
-About 10% of all ironworkers in the US are Mohawks, down from about 15% earlier in the 20th century.
+About 10% of all ironworkers in the New York area are Mohawks, down from about 15% earlier in the 20th century.

 The work and home life of Mohawk ironworkers was documented in Don Owen's 1965 National Film Board of Canada documentary High Steel.
 The Mohawk community that formed in a compact area of Brooklyn, which they called "Little Caughnawaga", after their homeland, is documented in Reaghan Tarbell's Little Caughnawaga: To Brooklyn and Back, shown on PBS in 2008.
 This community was most active from the 1920s to the 1960s.
-The families accompanied the men, who were mostly from Kahnawake; together they would return to Kahnawake during the summers.
+The families accompanied the men, who were mostly from Kahnawake; together they would return to Kahnawake during the summer.
 Tarbell is from Kahnawake and was working as a film curator at the George Gustav Heye Center of the National Museum of the American Indian, located in the former Custom House in Lower Manhattan.

 Since the mid-20th century, Mohawks have also formed their own construction companies.
 Others returned to New York projects.
 Mohawk skywalkers had built the World Trade Center buildings that were destroyed during the September 11 attacks, helped rescue people from the burning towers in 2001, and helped dismantle the remains of the building afterwards.
-Approximately 200 Mohawk ironworkers (out of 2000 total ironworkers at the site) participated in rebuilding the One World Trade Center in Lower Manhattan.
+Approximately 200 Mohawk ironworkers (out of 2,000 total ironworkers at the site) participated in rebuilding the One World Trade Center in Lower Manhattan.
 They typically drive the 360 miles from the Kahnawake reserve on the St. Lawrence River in Quebec to work the week in lower Manhattan and then return on the weekend to be with their families.
-A selection of portraits of these Mohawk ironworkers were featured in an online photo essay for Time Magazine in September 2012.
+A selection of portraits of these Mohawk ironworkers were featured in an online photo essay for Time magazine in September 2012.